tguimmaraess/angular-blog/README.md

 ## This project includes:

-1 Real time notifications with Comet approach however doesn't add any extra overhead to the application/server or latency, since it uses MongoDB Atlas which is cloud-based and it also takes adavantage of `db watch`, which is a function that notifies whenver a particular document has changed, you may define your own filters.
+1 -  Real time notifications with Comet approach however doesn't add any extra overhead to the application/server or latency, since it uses MongoDB Atlas which is cloud-based and it also takes adavantage of `db watch`, which is a function that notifies whenver a particular document has changed, you may define your own filters.

-2 Ckeditor WYIWYG Editor.
+2 - Ckeditor WYIWYG Editor.

-3 ApexCharts for data visualization
+3 -  ApexCharts for data visualization.

-4 Articles CRUD
+4 - Articles CRUD.

-5 Comments section
+5 - Comments section.

+# To run this Project

+In frontend folder, run: `npm install`, then `ng serve`

+In backend folder, run: `npm install`, then `npm start`

+Live working project here: https://blog-ang.herokuapp.com/

+You can create an account if you want to just to test it out and delete it anytime!

 It was a vey fun project to made and very chanlleging as well, since the documentation on Angular Universal was oudated and no one had an answer on how to use third-party libraries with Angular Universal (SSR - Server Side Rendering) since it's required to deploy applications.
 But I did manage to find a way.